 In recent years, several studies successfully estimated the pdf of some fission observables from a Bogoliubov vacuum based on projection techniques.
 In Refs.~\cite{scamps2015superfluid,verriere2021microscopic,li2025microscopica}, the pdf of the mass and charge of the pre-fragments were extracted close or after scission.
 The same technique is at the heart of the determination of the angular momentum content after scission ~\cite{marevic2021angular,bulgac2022angular,scamps2023spatial,scamps2025uncertainty,marevic2025microscopic}.
 In both cases, the observables under study are one-body observables known to be linked to a spontaneous symmetry breaking of the EDF approach.
-This is what makes the computation of their pdf achievable as state-of-the-art calculations.
-In contrast, similar predictions for kinetic energies of the fragments or even of two-body observables such as the inter-fragment Coulomb repulsion were not achieved up to now.
+This is what makes the computation of their pdf achievable in state-of-the-art calculations.
+In contrast, similar predictions for kinetic energies of the fragments or for two-body observables such as the inter-fragment Coulomb repulsion were not achieved up to now.

 In this work, we develop a method to study the pdf of a specific class of many-body observables from a Bogoliubov vacuum projected on a good particle number.
-To this end, we implement a sampler of the nucleons positions and intrinsic spin consistent with the many-body density of their quantum state.
+To this end, we implement a sampler of the nucleons positions and intrinsic spin consistent with the many-body density of the system.
 The sampler enables estimating the pdf of any observable that is diagonal in the position/intrinsic spin representation.
-Of interest in the context of fission, this includes the particle number, multipole moments, Coulomb interaction as well as any local two-body interaction.
+In the context of fission, several observables of this kind are of particular interest, including the particle number, multipole moments, Coulomb interaction and any local two-body interaction.
 In addition to quantifying fluctuations, the sampler may serve as a pedagogical tool for visualizing the nucleon cloud that constitutes the fissioning system.

-In section \ref{sec:method} we detail the formalism required to sample the positions and intrinsic spins of the nucleons along with estimating observables based on such a sample.
+In section \ref{sec:method} we detail the formalism required to sample the positions and intrinsic spins of the nucleons and to estimate observables based on such a sample.
 We study the feasibility and convergence of the method applied to light and heavy nuclei in section \ref{sec:numerics}.
 Finally we study the pdf of some fission observables in two scission configurations of $^{252}$Cf in section~\ref{sec:physics}.
 Conclusions and perspectives are given in section~\ref{conclusion}.